juanchopanza/ItemCatalog/README.md

 Requires: `pip`, `virtualenv`.

-It is advised that you start a `virtualenv` and install the python external dependencies.
+It is advised that you start a `virtualenv` and install the python applicaiton with external dependencies.
 This is trivial using `pip`:

     virtualenv venv
     . venv/bin/activate
-    pip install -r requirements.txt
+    pip install -e .

 #### Run in a virtual machine